daronphang/programming-resources/dev-ops/containerization/ecosystem/standards.md

 ## Container Runtime Interface (CRI)

 CRI is an API that allows you to use different container runtimes in Kubernetes (container-agnostic platform).
 Hence, instead of the Kubernetes project needing to add support for each runtime individually, the CRI API describes how Kubernetes will interact with any runtime.
 As long as a given container runtime implements the CRI API, the runtime can create and start containers however it likes.

+### crictl

+crictl provides a CLI for CRI compatible container runtimes.
+Used to inspect and debug container runtimes.